ls1intum/Artemis/docs/dev/system-design/localvc-localci/localvc-localci-system-design.rst

    Local VC Subsystem

 The ``Local VC Service`` implements the ``VersionControlService`` interface and thus contains methods that the exercise management subsystem and the exercise participation subsystem need to interact with the VC system.
 E.g. the ``createRepository()`` method creates a repository on the file system.
 For users to be able to access the repositories using their local Git client, the local VC subsystem contains a ``Git Server`` component.
 It responds to ``fetch`` and ``push`` requests from Git clients, enabling instructors and students to interact with their repositories the way they are used to.
-It encompasses all the logic for implementing a Git server.
+It encompasses all the logic for implementing the Git HTTP protocol server-side.
 This includes extracting the command and parameters from the client request and executing the Git commands on the server-side repository, provided the repository exists, and the user has the requisite permissions.
 It reads objects and refs from the repository, updates the repository for push requests, and formats the results of the Git commands it executes into a response that it sends back to the client.
 This could involve sending objects and refs to the client in a packfile, or transmitting error messages.
 The ``Git Server`` delegates all logic connected to Artemis to the ``Local VC Servlet Service``.
 This service resolves the repository from the file system depending on the repository URL.
 It also handles user authentication (only Basic Auth for now) and authorization.
 For authorization (e.g. "is the requesting user the owner of the repository?", "has the due date already passed?"), it uses the logic outsourced to the ``RepositoryAccessService`` that the existing online editor also uses.
-Combining the repository access checks into one service increases the robustness of the system's security as developers can focus on maintaining one service and setting up strong security mechanisms there that apply in all parts of the application.
 For push requests, the ``Local VC Servlet Service`` calls the ``processNewProgrammingSubmission()`` method of the ``Programming Submission Service`` to create a new submission and finally calls the local CI subsystem to trigger a new build.

-With the VC system operating as part of the Artemis spring application, performance is improved.
+Integrating the VC system into the Artemis server application improves performance.
-For instance, when an instructor creates a new programming exercise, Artemis copies the template source code to the template repository.
+For instance, when an instructor creates a new programming exercise, Artemis needs to copy the template source code to the template repository.
-Artemis merely needs to communicate with the host file system, which is faster than communicating with the external VCS through the network.
+Using the local VCS, Artemis merely needs to communicate with the host file system, copying the files from one location in the file system to another, which is faster than communicating with the external VCS through the network.

 The local CI subsystem
 ^^^^^^^^^^^^^^^^^^^^^^